-Land clearing in Australia commenced shortly after European colonisation and has gone on inexorably ever since.
-While most states now have relatively strong laws governing new clearing, clearing of native vegetation in Queensland is still a major contentious issue.
+The area of land affected is predicted to treble in the next 50 years contentious issue.
 Between settlement and the 1980s Australia's forest cover reduced from nine to five per cent and woodlands from 21% to 14%.
 Graetz (1998) shows data that indicate that nearly all these land cover changes took place to support agricultural development; initially for cropping, but from the 1950s for grazing.
 Recent BRS studies (Barson, 2000, and see Figure 2.1 in Chapter 2 of this report) indicate that annually just less than 518,000 ha were cleared for agriculture nationally between 1983-93.
 Of this total, 300,000 ha were in Queensland.
 Recent investigations (Dent, unpublished data) indicate a very strong correlation between land clearing and salinity risk in the sub-humid areas of Australia.